Digitizing chemistry for a more efficient, sustainable mining industry

 Solvay, a specialty chemicals company, recently pioneered a new method for optimizing solvent extraction inside mines.
 They asked us to create an easy-to-use, scalable app that would allow their account managers to monitor this complicated process, which we were happy to complete for them in July.

 The app, called SolvExtract™, lets Solvay use natural resources sparingly and efficiently.
-It catches raw data and generates data analytics.
-It also runs a decision tree, and pushes operating recommendation notifications.
+It catches raw data, generates data analytics and leverages models to push operating recommendation notifications.
 Finally, it scales easily.
 And thanks to its buttery-smooth user interface, it’s super easy to use.
 Today, Solvay’s account managers use the app to compile and communicate their recommendations to plant metallurgists.
 Who, in turn, can clearly see which recipe they should use to optimize mineral extraction at any given moment.
 Talk about efficiency.

 To tackle this project, we had to get familiar with various chemistry concepts and calculations.
 We also needed to process thousands of data points, while executing complex algorithms at the same time.
 Plus everything had to happen lightning-fast — so mine operators could react quickly.
 And if all that wasn’t complicated enough, our client was based in Princeton, New Jersey, the mine was located in Chile, Solvay’s infrastructure team was in Singapore.
 Quite the challenge indeed.
 Which we accepted.
 With gusto.